basant01/Implementation-of-data-compression-algorithms-for-user-data-in-a-virtualized-environment./README.md

 LZWd.c - A simple 12 bit LZW decompression module

 Upscript.sh - A shell script file for controlling the state of virtual machine using the VMrun commands .The guest OS is turned on using the VMrun power commands.
-Generation of workload on host OS and automating it using crontab.The program implementing compression algorithms takes the data as the input.The compression algorithm encodes the data.Starting Ftp local sevrer
+Generation of workload on host OS and automating it using crontab.The program implementing compression algorithms takes the data as the input.The compression algorithm encodes the data.Starting Ftp local server

 Downscript.sh - A shell script file for Generation of workload on guest OS and automating it using crontab.
 The compressed data is received to the user and various user groups on Guest OS